CrunchyData/pg_featureserv/doc/content/installation/07-deployment.md

 ### Configuration File

-The configuration file is automatically read from the file `pg_featureerv.toml` in the directory the application starts in, if it exists.
+The configuration file is automatically read from the file `config.toml` in the directory the application starts in, if it exists.

 If you want to specify a different file, use the `--config` commandline parameter to pass in a full path to the configuration file.
 When using the `--config` option the local configuration file is ignored.